croct-tech/plug-js/docs/plug.md

 #### Isolated scope

 The isolated scope inhibits the synchronization of tokens between tabs.
-You should use the isolated scope if your application does not keep users signed in across multiple tabs.
+You should use an isolated scope if your application does not keep users signed in across multiple tabs.

 #### Contextual